nickjbrowning/cscs-docs/docs/software/uenv.md

     As of March 2025, the only restricted software is VASP.

 !!! note
-    Better token management is under development - tokens will be stored in a central location and be easier to use.
+    Better token management is under development - tokens will be stored in a central location and will be easier to use.

 [](){#ref-uenv-start}
 ## Starting a uenv session

 The `uenv start` command will start a new shell with one or more uenv images mounted.
-This is very useful for interactive sessions, for example if you want to work in the terminal to compile an application, or set up a python virtual environment.
+This is very useful for interactive sessions, for example if you want to work in the terminal to compile an application, or set up a Python virtual environment.

 !!! example "start an interactive shell to compile an application"
     Here we want to compile an MPI + CUDA application "affinity".